codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-05-xg4.md

 ### Notes

 - In this stage, you will only implement responding to the `GEOPOS` command using valid floating point numbers.
 We'll get to responding with actual values of latitude and longitude in the next stage.
+- You can specify any floating point value for latitude and longitude.